Fibromyalgia: Electrical neuromodulation

+Other interventions

+A 2024 review found that fecal microbiota transplantation may reduce pain intensity and improve fatigue and quality of life in patients with fibromyalgia, but evidence was insufficient at that stage to support use.
+Research on gut microbiome links with FM continues.

-Hyperbaric oxygen therapy (HBOT) has shown beneficial effects in treating chronic pain.
+Hyperbaric oxygen therapy (HBOT) has shown beneficial effects in treating chronic pain by reducing inflammation and oxidative stress.
 However, treating fibromyalgia with hyperbaric oxygen therapy is still controversial, in light of the scarcity of large-scale clinical trials.
 In addition, hyperbaric oxygen therapy raises safety concerns due to the oxidative damage that may follow it.

 An evaluation of nine trials with 288 patients in total found that HBOT was more effective at relieving fibromyalgia patients' pain than the control intervention.
-In most of the trials HBOT improved sleep disturbance, multidimensional function, patient satisfaction, and tender spots.
-Unfortunately, 24% of the patients experienced negative outcomes.
+In most of the trials, HBOT improved sleep disturbance, multidimensional function, patient satisfaction, and tender spots.
+Negative outcomes (predominantly mild barotrauma (air pressure effect on ear or lung) that could be resolved spontaneously) were experienced by 24% of the patients, but they were not prevented from completing the treatment regimen, and no serious side effects, complications, or deaths were reported.

-Prognosis

-Although in itself fibromyalgia is neither degenerative nor fatal, the chronic pain of fibromyalgia is pervasive and persistent.
-Most people with fibromyalgia report that their symptoms do not improve over time.
-However, most patients learn to adapt to the symptoms over time.
-The German guidelines for patients explain that: